380 pilot whales dead in one of the worst mass strandings in Australia’s history

 “These animals are constantly communicating,” she said.
 “It’s like a distress call.
 So even when you got some animals successfully into deeper waters, it’s not uncommon for them to turn tail and come straight back in.”

-It is difficult to “undertake any meaningful re-floatation when you’ve got so many animals, that are literally coming in faster than you can get them out,” she said.
+It is difficult to “undertake any meaningful re-floatation when you’ve got so many animals that are literally coming in faster than you can get them out,” she said.

 As a result, rescuers may have to prioritize animals with the best chances to survive the ordeal — but making that determination can be difficult because of potential internal injuries.